walra356/CamiXon.jl/docs/src/index.md

 equation allowing for screening.

-In this package the solution is obtained for a single electron, acting as a *spectator* in the central field of the atomic nucleus screened by the other electrons (the *screening* electrons).
+In this package the solution is obtained for a single electron, acting as a *spectator* in the central field of the atomic nucleus screened by the 'other' electrons (the *screening* electrons).

 The starting point is the 1D Schrödinger equation in Hartree atomic units